Search

 • by an inventor, creator or originator of a product or business idea to someone who is going to fund or exploit it

-Before discussing and negotiating the deal terms and the actual agreement which will cover their business transaction, one or both parties needs to receive the other’s commercially sensitive information so that the recipient can review it to help decide both whether they want to proceed with the underlying business transaction and the terms of the transaction itself.
+Before discussing and negotiating the deal terms and the actual agreement for their business transaction, one or both parties need to receive the other’s commercially sensitive information.
+This allows the recipient to review it and decide whether they want to proceed with the underlying business transaction and the terms of the transaction itself.

 If the parties do not proceed with transaction, the discloser of commercially sensitive information will want legal protection against the disclosure or use of the information by the recipient.